 At this point, your lawyer must demonstrate how your record met all SSA rules and regulations.
 These legal proceedings can get complicated because you have to prove that your application meets the legal standard known as “preponderance of the evidence.”
 An experienced disability attorney can explain this at greater length.

-Your medical condition doesn’t have a schedule and isn’t predictable.
+Your medical condition does not have a schedule and is not predictable.
 Nothing could be harder than facing an expensive and debilitating medical condition after reaching adulthood.
 Most people have a financial advisor to prepare for retirement but don’t consider the possibility of encountering a disability before retiring.

 Moreover, being unable to meet the financial needs of a disabled child is difficult.
-Your disability attorney can guide you when applying under these circumstances.
-When you apply for SSDI, you have to be prepared to wait for a significant period of time for your application decision.
-However, with the assistance of a qualified attorney, you can stand prepared to put forth a strong application.
+Your Philadelphia Disability Lawyer can guide you when applying under these circumstances.
+When you apply for SSDI in Philadelphia, you have to be prepared to wait for a significant period of time for your application decision.
+However, with the assistance of a qualified attorney, you can stand ready to put forth a strong application.

 At the law offices of Young, Marr & Associates, you will find a knowledgeable, compassionate, and diligent team of attorneys who understand there is a lot at stake on your SSDI application.
 They proudly serve Philadelphia residents who need disability law services.
-To schedule a prompt, free, and private consultation, call (215) 515-2954 our offices.
+To schedule a prompt, free, and private consultation, call our law offices at (215) 515-2954.